Net Worth

 Introduction

-This Australian radio personality has been a successful morning radio talk show host for over 60 years, and his lengthy career has resulted in a substantial net worth.
-Although he is best known to audiences in Australia, Laws and his smooth radio voice have made a lasting impact in the industry, and he stands out as one of the wealthiest and most legendary hosts to ever be broadcast.
+Laws has been a successful morning radio talk show host for over 60 years, and his lengthy career has resulted in a substantial net worth.
+Although he is best known to audiences in Australia, Laws and his smooth radio voice have made a lasting impact on the industry, and he stands out as one of the wealthiest and most legendary hosts ever broadcast.

 Career Earnings

-John Laws has earned a substantial amount of money throughout his career in broadcasting, as well as through the sales of his albums and books.
+John Laws has earned substantial money throughout his career in broadcasting, as well as through the sales of his albums and books.
 However, he has also made quite a bit of money from business arrangements with significant companies in the 1990s.

 Some of his most notable contracts include: